opsdroid/opsdroid/docs/tutorials/introduction-vim.md

 # Introduction to Vi/Vim
-Vi/Vim is a command line text editor that comes with every platform other than windows (unless you install it).
+Vi/Vim is a command-line text editor that comes with every platform other than windows (unless you install it).
 It can be hard to figure out how to do things in this editor, this tutorial is meant to give you the basic knowledge of vi/vim and how to do things with it.

 ## Vi/Vim Modes